-The 12e-N has an excellent tonality that makes it a great choice for beginners looking to get started with the classics.
-It’s also effortless to play, which is another reason why it’s suitable for newcomers in the guitar industry.
+The 12e-N has an excellent tonality that makes it a great choice for beginners.
+Particularly those looking to get started with the classics.
+It’s also effortless to play!
+This is another reason why it’s suitable for newcomers in the guitar industry.

-It lies under the Academy Series, which is designed to give new players the best possible first experiences with playing the guitar.
+It lies under the Academy Series.
+They are designed to give new players the best possible first experience with the guitar.

-Not only that, but it features a grand concert body shape with nylon string which makes it easy on the fingers, making it an ideal choice for those looking to switch from steel-string acoustic guitars.
+Not only that, but it features a grand concert body shape with nylon strings.
+This makes it easy on the fingers.
+An ideal choice for those looking to switch from steel-string acoustic guitars.

-These Taylor guitars have an ES-B digital chromatic tuner that is helpful in keeping the instrument in tune with a low end that can’t be tamed.
+These Taylor guitars have an ES-B digital chromatic tuner.
+It’s helpful in keeping the instrument in tune with a low end that can’t be tamed.

 GS Mini-e Koa

-With its size compared to other guitars on the market today, this model will have you sounding like an expert before long.
-It has an ES-B pickup which comprises an electronics system with a digital tuner that is easy to read on an LED screen and comes with an amplified tone.
+When compared to other guitars on the market today, this model will have you sounding like an expert before long.
+It has an ES-B pickup, which comprises an electronics system with a digital tuner.
+It’s easy to read on an LED screen and comes with an amplified tone.

 USA Vs Mexican Made Taylor Guitars

-While Taylor goes above and beyond to make sure that all of their guitars are quality instruments, there are some differences between the US and Mexican-made models available.
+Taylor goes above and beyond to make sure that all of their guitars are quality instruments!
+There are some differences between the US and Mexican-made models available.

-While both factories use the same high-quality tonewoods, the USA-made models use solid wood throughout, while the Mexican guitars have laminated or layered back and sides.
+Both factories use the same high-quality tonewoods.
+The USA-made models use solid wood throughout.
+While the Mexican guitars have laminated or layered back and sides.
 This results in a better sound with solid wood, which also ages over time.

 Laminated wood is also good, but doesn’t have the same sound as a guitar made with solid tonewoods.